 - it will provide the balance of your account for an in-service exchange if the data is provided to Retirement Manager by that investment provider.

 Separations and Retirement Distribution InformationAccessing Your Supplemental Retirement Plans (403b/457b) After You Resign/Retire

-Please consult with your personal plan representatives on options available to you concerning your Supplemental Retirement Program.
+Please consult with an AIG financial advisor on options available to you concerning your Supplemental Retirement Program.
 Please be advised if you wish to initiate a withdrawal, rollover, or take a complete distribution from your plan, you are required to initiate a “Severance of Employment Certificate” with Retirement Manager.
-You will need to provide this Certificate along with the required plan forms directly to your Supplemental Retirement Plan provider for processing.
+You will need to provide this Certificate along with the required plan forms directly to AIG Retirement Services for processing.
 No AACPS signature is required.

-For additional information, you may seek assistance from your plan representatives.
+For additional information, you may seek assistance from an AIG financial advisor.
 You may contact Retirement Manager Customer Service at 1-866-294-7950, or contact HR/Benefits at 410-222-5206/5221.
 Please consult with your provider or tax consultant regarding the tax implications of any SRP distribution.

-The chart summarizes, by provider, when you need to use Retirement Manager to access a certificate to apply for a Loan, Hardship or Age-Based Withdrawal, and/or an In-Service Exchange Transfer.
+Use Retirement Manager to access a certificate to apply for a Loan, Hardship, and/or Age-Based Withdrawal.